rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 whether DCRM(B) or AACR2 rules will govern the description, choosing the level of cataloging that will be applied, and determining the extent to which various options in the rules will be exercised.

 Because DCRM(B) was written to address the special needs of users of rare materials, it is likely to be the appropriate cataloging code for the majority of printed monographs held in special collections.
-However, for some categories of materials, the cataloging objectives (see introductory section III) may be met by use of AACR2 or by the application of options within the DCRM(B) rules that permit less detail in the description.
+However, for some categories of materials, the cataloging objectives (see introductory section III XXLINKXX) may be met by use of AACR2 or by the application of options within the DCRM(B) rules that permit less detail in the description.
 Full‐level DCRM(B) records that employ all possible descriptive options will not necessarily be the best choice for every item.